-- At last we can say that both the apps are relatively easy to use, and yes, you can easily switch if one doesn’t work well.
+- At last, we can say that both apps are relatively easy to use, and yes, you can easily switch if one doesn’t work well.

-Deciding the best video conference app from the two is tricky since both are cost-effective and efficient.
+Deciding the best video conference app of the two is tricky since both are cost-effective and efficient.
 No doubt, these apps offer premium features and are designed to take your communications to the next level.
 However, the additional Zoom features give it a slight edge over Skype.
-From the detailed comparison of Zoom vs Skype, we can conclude that Zoom is better especially in collaboration such as group meetings, web conferences, and group chat.
+From the detailed comparison of Zoom vs Skype, we can conclude that Zoom is better, especially in collaboration such as group meetings, web conferences, and group chats.

 Besides, it also keeps a meeting engaged and interactive with features like virtual hand-raising.
 On the other hand, Skype is good for your everyday communication with family, and friends.
 Yes, you can instantly make one-to-one and group calls, video chat, and send messages.
 But that’s it!
 Even though Meet Now in Skype offers a grid view, it can never compete with Zoom’s breakout rooms.